adithya-s-k/World-of-AI/deep_learning/Parking_Spot_Occupancy_Detection_System/README.md

 ## ACCURACY

 The AlexNet model was found accurate in terms of validation data.
-The model produced an validation accuracy of 96.25% and loss of 15.55% as depicted in Table I. Thus, the AlexNet model can accurately detect the empty parking slots.
+The model produced an validation accuracy of 96.25% and loss of 15.55% as depicted.
+Thus, the AlexNet model can accurately detect the empty parking slots.

 ![image](https://github.com/PrathmeshN99/World-of-AI/assets/90515944/06523351-fc10-4bc5-b491-4a6b986e8aa8)
 ![image](https://github.com/PrathmeshN99/World-of-AI/assets/90515944/e8f16ea0-89d3-41ac-bb4e-5250a5e1dc38)

-email- poorvikagupta2001@gmail.com